-A couple of years ago, I spent two weeks in Canada, and the Canadian dollar was about 30 percent lower than the U.S. dollar.
+A couple years ago, I spent two weeks in Canada, and the Canadian dollar was about 30% lower than the U.S. dollar.
 By paying for everything with my U.S. dollar credit card (and paying it off upon my return to avoid interest), I pretty much got everything at a discount.

-Look for destinations where the U.S. dollar is strong relative to the local currency and plan your vacation accordingly.
+Look for destinations where the U.S. dollar is strong relative to the local currency and save on your vacation accordingly.
 I spent some time in Hungary and the Czech Republic this past summer, where my dollars went further than I expected.

 It can get pricey when you travel abroad.
 Currency exchange fees can be a real killer.
 Plus, if you use a credit or debit card, you might get hit with foreign transaction fees.

 But not if you use the right card.
 I like using travel rewards credit cards that don’t charge foreign transaction fees.
 It saves money on travel, letting you enjoy your destination more.